 Cavities are one of the most prominent oral concerns, especially among children.
 They are the direct results of the erosion and decay of the enamel by the microbes that get deposited on the teeth in the form of tartar.
-Although maintaining optimum oral hygiene and getting tartar removed at regular intervals is the best way to keep cavities away, it is crucial to get them treated at the earliest to avoid further complications.
+Although maintaining optimum oral hygiene and getting tartar removed at regular intervals through dental cleanings is the best way to keep cavities away, it is crucial to get them treated at the earliest to avoid further complications.

 What are fillings?